OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	        Transmission('transmission', parent=self)
 	        Engine('engine', parent=self)
-	        Chasis('chasis', parent=self)
+	        Chassis('chassis', parent=self)

-The Engine, Transmission, and Chasis components are imported the same way as they were in the Python shell, using ``openmdao.examples.engine_design`` name-space.
+The Engine, Transmission, and Chassis components are imported the same way as they were in the Python shell, using ``openmdao.examples.engine_design`` name-space.
 In creating a new class, the main difference between a component and an assembly is that an assembly inherits from the Assembly class instead of the Component class.
-This gives it the ability to contain other components, and to manage their data flow.
+This gives it the ability to contain other components and to manage their data flow.

-Notice here that an instance of the Transmission, Engine, and Chasis are created, with the parent set to "self," which in this context is Vehicle.
-This way, these components are created as part of the assembly, and are acessible through ``Vehicle.Transmission``, etc.
+Notice here that an instance of the Transmission, Engine, and Chassis are created, with the parent set to "self," which in this context is Vehicle.
+This way, these components are created as part of the assembly and are accessible through ``Vehicle.Transmission``, etc.

 The implements function defines an interface for this object.
-This will be explained in more detail in the section Sockets and Interfaces (??? needs section link).
+This will be explained in more detail in the section :ref:`Sockets-and-Interfaces`.

 Now that the components are instantiated in the assembly, they need to be hooked up: